Sharktrix/Sharktrix/README.md

 - 👋 Hi, I’m @Sharktrix Aka Zainab Jahan.
 A Computer Science Brainiac in Toronto.
-- 👀 I’m interested in building new projects to grow.
+- 👀 I’m interested in building new projects and advancements to grow in my career.
 - 🌱 I’m currently learning Python and Data Structures & Algorithms.
 - 💞️ I’m looking for Fall 2023 internship opportunities.
 - 📫 How to reach me